Grupo-Medicina-Molecular-y-Traslacional/MD_LAIS/README.md

 Java Runtime Environment (JRE 8).

 To run the application, you must download the file "MD-LAIs_GUI.rar" to a local folder.
 Then uncompress the downloaded file, browse the folder MD-LAIs and run the file MD-LAIs_GUI.jar.

+The user manual is available as Manual.pdf.
+Further documentation can be found in the "Help" menu within the application.